JamesWhiteleyIV/FoodBuddy/README.md

 # How to run
 After you have the requirements, you can launch the app using run_mac or run_windows within the launchers/ folder.
-Recipes are stored in the data/ folder which is created the first time FoodBuddy runs.
+Recipes are stored in the data/recipes/ folder which is created the first time FoodBuddy runs.
+Metadata is stored in data/metadata.json to easily find where a recipe lives.

 NOTE: you may have to update the launchers, depending if Python3 is run with 'py' or 'python3' on your system.